Proxima Centauri c: Characteristics

-As originally proposed, Proxima Centauri c would be a super-Earth or mini-Neptune about 7 times as massive as Earth, orbiting at roughly 1.49 AU every 1928 days.
+As originally proposed, Proxima Centauri c would be a super-Earth or mini-Neptune about 7 times as massive as Earth, (Note: Mass estimates range from the original minimum mass of 5.8±1.9 Earth mass, to 18±5 Earth mass.) orbiting at roughly 1.49 AU every 1928 days.
 Due to its large mass and its distance from Proxima Centauri, the exoplanet would be uninhabitable and too cold for liquid water to exist on the surface, with an equilibrium temperature of approximately 39 K. According to a 2025 study, the originally proposed planet most likely does not exist, but there may be a smaller planet with a similar orbit.

 The planet does not transit its parent star from the point of view of an Earth-based observer.

 Discovery

 The planet candidate was first reported by Italian astrophysicist Mario Damasso and his colleagues in April 2019.
-Damasso's team had noticed minor movements of Proxima Centauri in the radial velocity data from the ESO's HARPS instrument, analyzed earlier by Ukrainian astrophysicist Yakiv Pavlenko and his colleagues at the Instituto de Astrofísica de Canarias, indicating a possible second planet orbiting Proxima Centauri.
+Damasso's team had noticed minor movements of Proxima Centauri in the radial velocity data from the European Southern Observatory (ESO) HARPS instrument, analyzed earlier by Ukrainian astrophysicist Yakiv Pavlenko and his colleagues at the Instituto de Astrofísica de Canarias, indicating a possible second planet orbiting Proxima Centauri.
 The discovery was published on 15 January 2020.